io-core/Doc/core/Bootloaders/README.md

 * HAL.v32.qemu.Mod boots Oberon on riscv32 emulated in QEMU while
 * HAL.v32.bl602.Mod does the same on the BL602 IOT riscv device.

+Each compilation or cross-compilation of Oberon will import only one of the HAL modules, referred to as 'HAL'.

 The Bootloaders package also contains shell scripts used outside of Oberon to prepare an Oberon UEFI or raw binary image.

 See https://github.com/io/Bootloaders for usage.